ibrathesheriff/sheriffs-jailhouse/content/notes/building-websites-with-hugo.md

 As you can see in the figure, the "home page" of the site has its own layout.
 The "Product list" page has a "list layout" associated with it.
 However, the two product pages and the "About" page all share a layout.

 Let's start with the home page layout.
-Hugo uses a separate layout for the home page because it assumes you’ll want your home page to have a different look than other content pages.
+Hugo uses a separate layout for the home page because it assumes you'll want your home page to have a different look than other content pages.

 Create the file `layouts/index.html` and add the following code, which defines an HTML skeleton for the home page:
 ```html